If you're trying to learn about Office 365 and books are your preferred way to learn new skills, then you face a bit of a problem.

 This page contains Amazon affiliate links.
 If you make a purchase through one of these links, I earn a small commission at no extra cost to you.

 Office 365 for IT Pros

-Firstly, it's written by MVPs based on real world experience, not theoretical concepts or sales pitches.
-We didn't align with any exam objectives, instead we included what we know is important for IT pros dealing with Office 365.
+Office 365 for IT Pros is written by MVPs based on real world experience, not theoretical concepts or sales pitches.
+The chapters don't align with any exam objectives, instead focusing on what is important for IT pros dealing with Office 365.
 There are chapters on migrations, Hybrid connectivity, mobile device management, transport and email hygiene, security, compliance, identity integration, and more.
-And with each chapter we share a lot of lessons learned in the field, things that you should watch out for in your own deployments that will save you time and trouble.
+In each chapter the authors share a lot of lessons learned in the field, things that you should watch out for in your own deployments that will save you time and trouble.